 - Building bridges with community partners able to offer social, emotional, financial, logistical and nutritional support can help socially isolated and low-income patients avoid readmission.

-- Hospital administrators understand that to better treat their patients, they need to acquire and parse non-traditional data about their patients.
+- Data mining Hospital administrators understand that to better treat their patients, they need to acquire and parse non-traditional data about their patients.
 For example, household income can predict which patients will struggle to pay for home care.
 Address data can provide insight into which patients live in areas without enough community support, such as access to Meals on Wheels or other vital services.
 A broader understanding of patients can help hospitals discharge patients more successfully.

 - Follow-up care and communication